-If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we estimate that our additional net proceeds will be approximately \$53 million, based on an assumed offering price of \$18.50, which is the midpoint of the range set forth on the cover of this prospectus.
+If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we estimate that our additional net proceeds will be approximately \$57 million, based on an intial public offering price of \$20.00.
 We will use the additional net proceeds we receive pursuant to any exercise of the underwriters' option to purchase additional shares of Class A common stock to purchase LLC Units from certain Pre-IPO LLC Members and/or to repurchase shares of the Class A common stock received by the Reorganization Parties in connection with the Mergers at a price per LLC Unit or share of Class A common stock equal to the initial public offering price of our Class A common stock minus underwriting discounts and commissions.
 As a result, Portillo's OpCo will not receive any additional proceeds from any exercise of the underwriters' option to purchase additional shares of Class A common stock.